steveswalwell/FTA-WelcomeKits/hybrid/planning/Azure_Stack_HCI_Planning.md

 ### Azure Requirements

 Azure Stack HCI required to be registered with an Azure subscription and then synchronize with Azure at a minimum of every 28 days to allow full cluster functionality.
-The [registration requirements][azurerequirements] are only certain regions are supported, these regions only hold "metadata" about your cluster and no data from the service running on Azure Stack HCI is stored in this region.
+The [registration requirements][azurerequirements] are only certain regions are supported, these regions hold "metadata" about your cluster and no data from the service running on Azure Stack HCI is stored in this region.

 ### Firewall Requirements